jessereynolds/coco/README.markdown

 ## Developing

 The ensure a consistent experience, the development and testing process is wrapped by Docker.
+Some of the tests need concurrency.
+As bespoken before, GOMAXPROCS shall be set to a decently high number, but not be lower than 2 and the docker running machine needs to have the capability to run at least two things in parallel as well, otherwise the tests will fail.

 Run up a development copy of Coco with: